 - Cook at 400 for 20 minutes, flipping each fry over after cooking for 10 minutes.

-- To avoid having to flip the portobello fries at the halfway point, I use my Copper Chef Crisper and “air-fryer” in the oven.
-Because the secondary pan is lifted from the pan beneath, it cooks the portobello fries on top and the bottom without having to flip them over.
+- I use my Copper Chef Crisper and “air-fryer” in the oven to avoid flipping the portobello fries at the halfway point.
+Because the secondary pan is lifted from the pan beneath, it cooks the portobello fries on top and the bottom without flipping them over.

 Without a doubt, I prefer air-frying over baking simply because it takes less time, but the drawback is you can only cook a single layer at a time.